manfredsteyer/tmp/index.md

 ### Problematic Use of Effects

-Even when using effects, Signals are primarily used to transport the desired data into the view.
-In theory, however, effects could also be used to transmit state to other Signals:
+Even when using Effects, Signals are primarily used to transport the desired data into the view.
+In theory, however, Effects could also be used to transmit state to other Signals:

 ```typescript
 effect(() => {